SRINIVASTA/risk-copilot-agent/README.md

 3. Input your secure **Google API Key** into the frontend sidebar mask component to unlock the system.

 ### Cloud Deployment
 This project is fully tailored for one-click distribution on **Streamlit Community Cloud**.
-It features an explicit, self-healing runtime dependency injector block that synchronizes underlying libraries automatically upon code check-ins.
+It features an explicit, self-healing runtime dependency injector block that synchronizes underlying libraries (including Plotly and Google GenAI) automatically upon code check-ins.